 Pre-Roll / VOD Advice for Site Owners

-Tip: You are unlikely to get the full amount of impressions from your pages containing videos on them due to issues loading, as well as a high level of skipping on video ads, and the standard practice of putting a 1/24 frequency cap on your VOD ads.
+Tip: You are unlikely to get the full amount of impressions from your pages containing videos.
+This is due to issues loading, as well as a high level of skipping on video ads.
+It is also standard practice of putting a 1/24 frequency cap on your VOD ads.
 All of these combined mean that you should be seeing at least 1,000 video views per month before considering this type of ad.

 Pre-Roll / VOD Advice for Ad Buyers

 If you have the ability and budget to produce and buy VOD advertising then you should seriously consider it.
 Still a somewhat fragmented market, video ads can be bought from most regular ad networks as well as some specialising in video only.

 Before purchasing a video ad it is vital to make sure that you have decided what you want from it.
 If it is a branding exercise then you should hope for high user view time percentages.
 However, if you are using these ads to channel sales then a high CTR is likely your goal.

 Whichever you choose, make sure you communicate what you are looking for to whoever you buy the ad space from, so that they can optimise your campaign towards your goal.